-The Bank operates in the Financial Services Sector in the Isle of Man, in Jersey and, through a branch office, in the UK.
+The Bank operates in the Financial Services Sector in the Isle of Man and, through a branch office, in the UK.

-The Bank offers its customers banking products (instant access, fixed term deposit and notice accounts), consumer and commercial credit products (hire purchase and lease purchase) and second charge mortgage products.
-These products are offered to retail and commercial customers in the Isle of Man, in Jersey and in the UK.
+The Bank offers its customers banking products instant access, (fixed term deposit and notice accounts), consumer and commercial credit products (structured finance products, hire purchase and lease purchase) and mortgage products (Isle of Man only).

-Accordingly, the Bank is registered with the Financial Services Authority in the Isle of Man and with the Jersey Financial Services Commission.
-The Bank is also authorised and regulated in the UK, in relation to its Branch's activities, by the Financial Conduct Authority and by the Prudential Regulation Authority.
+Accordingly, the Bank is registered with the Financial Services Authority in the Isle of Man, and it is also authorised and regulated in the UK, in relation to its Branch's activities, by the Financial Conduct Authority and by the Prudential Regulation Authority.